-Test Interpretation: In mares that have been evaluated by this test, there was a 54% probability that foaling would occur within 24 hours when the pre-foaling mammary secretion calcium first meets or exceeds 200 ppm.
-There was an 84% probability that foaling would occur within 48 hours when pre-foaling mammary secretion calcium first meets or exceeds 200 ppm, and a 98% probability that foaling would within 72 hours when pre-foaling mammary secretion calcium first meets or exceeds 200 ppm.
+In mares that have been evaluated by this test, there was a 54% probability that foaling would occur within 24 hours when the pre-foaling mammary secretion calcium first meets or exceeds 200 ppm.
+There was an 84% probability that foaling would occur within 48 hours when pre-foaling mammary secretion calcium first meets or exceeds 200 ppm, and a 98% probability that foaling would occur within 72 hours when prefoaling mammary secretion calcium first meets or exceeds 200 ppm.
 The majority of mares foal within a short period of time when a value of 300 to 500 ppm is obtained.
-But not all mares can be expected to reach these high values.
+But not all mares can be expected to reach these higher values.
 For mares that had not yet reached or exceeded 200 ppm, there was a 98% probability that foaling would not occur within the next 24 hour period.

 It is not unusual for some mares to reach 100 to 175 ppm and remain at that level for several days at a time before proceeding up the scale to 200 ppm (or above).
 Variations occur between mares, and even within the same mare from year to year.
 Patience and careful monitoring on a once to twice daily schedule are a must.
-A dramatic rise, or significant in value, over a 12- to 24-hour interval indicates that the mare is advancing towards her actual delivery.
+A dramatic rise, or significant change in value, over a 12- to 24-hour interval indicates that the mare is advancing towards her actual delivery.

 Occasionally a value will drop from the previous day’s sampling; this is not cause for alarm.
 You may want to repeat the test procedure using care to follow the directions exactly.

-Initial color of the diluted sample once the Indicator Solution has been added to it will vary from early in the mare's testing period to later when she is closer to foaling.
+Initial color of the diluted sample once the Indicator Solution has been added to it will vary from early in the mare’s testing period to later when she is closer to foaling.
 Early samples will appear more orange in color, later samples will appear a rose-pink to reddish purple.
-This is a normal variation we have observed will is not a cause for concern in accuracy of the result.
+This is a normal variation we have observed and is not a cause for concern in accuracy of the result.

 Obtaining the small sample volume that is required for testing on a once to twice daily basis, for 10 to 14 days prior to foaling, does not deprive the foal of any significant amount of colostrum (or its antibody content) once it is born and begins to nurse.
-Many foals have been monitored during the research and development of this procedure, and in no case was a failure of passive transfer (inadequate colostrum consumption and passing of antibodies from the mare's milk to the foal) attributable to the sampling of pre-foaling mammary secretions.
-Also, the quality of the mare's colostrum (its content of antibodies) is not affected.
-Mares that are prone to `running milk' prior to foaling will do so whether they have been sampled for testing or not.
+Many foals have been monitored during the research and development of this procedure, and in no case was a failure of passive transfer (inadequate colostrum consumption and passing of antibodies from the mare’s milk to the foal) attributable to the sampling of pre-foaling mammary secretions.
+Also, the quality of the mare’s colostrum (its content of antibodies) is not affected.
+Mares that are prone to ‘running milk’ prior to foaling will do so whether they have been sampled for testing or not.
 Such mares are still at risk of losing too much colostrum prior to foaling and should be managed accordingly regardless of testing.
 Consult your veterinarian if you are not familiar with this problem.